 Contract redlining involves reiterations and edits.
 Some edits come from one department, others may be made by another, and then a final version is exchanged between parties.
 With a software, this coordination is smooth and easily managed.

 3. Version control

-Only a cloud-based software would allow version control between various versions to ensure transparency and clarity.
+Only a cloud-based contract management software would allow version control between various versions to ensure transparency and clarity.